taculin/object-tracking/README.md

 # RAtools

-This is the RAclicker and RAmapper combined.
+This is the RAclicker and RAmapper combined which can be downloaded [here](https://drive.google.com/file/d/1pbeZFwPtqcXQVSFYhjS631vZdC0FRajY/view?usp=sharing).
 The purpose of this file is for freezing (executable).
 Functions can be invoked by specifying it at the command line during execution.
 If the name of the video is 00.mp4, then the functions are executed as follows:

     > RAtools decom 00
     > RAtools click 00
     > RAtools map 00
     > RAtools recon 10000 0.75